Ophiocordyceps sinensis: Fruiting body

 A fruiting body with a mature perithecium was first grown in laboratory conditions in China in 1983, using a growth media.
 By 2014, it was possible to obtain a mature fruiting body with a rice-based growth media in a low-altitude location.
 However, such amorphous culture media do not generate a product with the traditional presentation of "worm and grass".

 Inoculation of caterpillars leading to a fully mature fruiting body was reported in 1991.
 This led to an early form of cultivation: caterpillars were artificially inoculated with the fungus, then placed into the natural habitat to induce the generation of the fruiting body.
 This increased the yield of the product, but was still subject to climate variations.
 In 2016, it became possible to mature the inoculated insects in a controlled environment.
 O. sinensis cultivated this way has been commercialized in China.

 Rearing of the caterpillars intended for inoculation can be affected by parasitic nematodes and other entomopathogenic fungi in the environment.
 Maturation of inoculated caterpillars can be disrupted by rodents eating them as food.
 Growth media may become a food source for Sciara flies.

 Cultivated alternatives

 A number of related Hypocreales fungi have been collected in the field and found to be more amenable to cultivation.
 These fungi contain many of the same secondary metabolites as those in O. sinensis and Asian sources claim a similar spectrum of pharmacological effects.
-Some have also found use in traditional medicine as a substitute:
+It has also been used in traditional medicine as a substitute: